-It was World Earth Day last week.
-I’m sure you saw the many posts on LinkedIn and were reminded to think about your own environmental agenda.
+When World Earth Day arrives each year I’m sure that you see the many posts on LinkedIn and are reminded to think about your own environmental agenda.
 It’s an important date that prompts us to think about how our actions on this planet have long standing effects, good and bad.

-While I was researching for this blog, I found some unsettling statistics.
-That businesses in the UK are responsible for the generation of 27.5 million tonnes of commercial waste and 13.6 million tonnes of industrial waste every year – a total of 41.1 million tonnes.
+Whilst I was researching for this blog, I found some unsettling statistics.
+Businesses in the UK are responsible for the generation of 27.5 million tonnes of commercial waste and 13.6 million tonnes of industrial waste every year – a total of 41.1 million tonnes.
 Our industry – construction - by comparison, produces a whopping 100 million tonnes of waste making it the largest contributor (over 50%) to annual UK landfill waste.

 With most offices having an average life cycle of 3-5 years and the materials used typically not recycled, it’s not lost on us that our industry is part of the problem.
 Our aim is to become part of the solution.
 That’s why every day is Earth Day at TX.